rails/rails/guides/source/action_view_helpers.md

 You'll notice that in the above example, we use the `content_for?` predicate method to conditionally render a relevant class.
-This method checks whether any content has been captured yet, enabling you to adjust parts of your layout based on the content within your views.
+This method checks whether any content has been captured yet using `content_for`, enabling you to adjust parts of your layout based on the content within your views.

 Additionally, you can employ `content_for` within a helper module.